 For the record, the official prices being paid to participants were $10 for pellet guns, $25 for inoperable junk guns, $50 for working firearms, and $100 for so-called “Assault Weapons” – whatever those may be.

 The “gun rescue” was organized by both Michigan Open Carry, Inc. and followers of the “Legally Armed In Detroit” blog.
 Participants stayed off the private property of the church, displayed their “Buying Guns – CASH” signs, and rescued about 20 firearms.
 More firearms could have been saved however much of what was being offered for sale was junk.
-For example, one lady produced a banged up small form-factor Bryco Arms .22LR caliber semi-automatic handgun without a magazine.
-She was advised to quickly sell it the police before they ran out of money.
+For example, one lady produced a banged-up small form-factor Bryco Arms .22LR caliber semi-automatic handgun without a magazine.
+She was advised to quickly sell it to the police before they ran out of money.

 The police working the event, 20 – 30 officers, were professional.
 No major complaints were aired, however, there was one action performed during the event that did cast a shadow.
 Five officers were standing in the street forming a blockade between the church and private buyers.
 Obviously, some firearm sellers were intimidated by the show of force and did not run the risk of exploring a better offer for their unwanted firearm.